Ricette di Sicilia

 - 2

-Pour in a little water to dissolve the yeast, then add the remaining ingredients and knead for about ten minutes until smooth.
+Add a little water to dissolve the yeast, then pour in the remaining ingredients and knead for about ten minutes until you have a smooth, even dough.

 - 3

-Let the dough rest for ten minutes, then transfer to a work surface and knead for a further ten minutes until soft and elastic.
+Leave the dough to rest for ten minutes, then turn it out onto a floured surface and knead for another ten minutes until silky and uniform.

 - 4

-Place the dough in a floured bowl and leave to rise in a warm spot for around two hours, until doubled.
+Place the dough in a floured bowl, cover, and leave to rise in a warm spot for around two hours, or until doubled in size.

 - 5

-Roll out the lard between two sheets of baking paper with a rolling pin until thin, then chill for 30 minutes.
+Roll the lard between two sheets of baking paper until very thin, then chill in the fridge for half an hour.

 - 6

-Roll out the dough into a rectangle, place the chilled lard in the centre and fold like a letter.
-Repeat twice, chilling for 30 minutes between folds.
+Roll out the dough into a rectangle, place the chilled lard in the centre, and fold the dough over like a wallet.
+Repeat this folding process twice more, then chill for another half hour.

 - 7

-Roll the dough into 30×55 cm rectangles and cut into squares.
+Roll the dough out into rectangles measuring roughly 30 by 55 cm, then cut into squares.

 - 8

-Fill each square with diced ham and mozzarella, then fold into triangles.
+Fill each square with diced cooked ham and mozzarella, then fold into triangles.

 - 9

-Cover with cling film and let rise for one hour.
+Cover with cling film and leave to prove for an hour.

 - 10

-Brush with egg yolk and milk, then seal the edges with a fork.
+Brush the tops with a mix of egg yolk and milk, then press the edges with a fork to seal.

 - 11

-Bake in a fan oven at 180°C for around 15 minutes.
-Cool briefly before serving.
+Bake in a fan oven at 180°C for about 15 minutes.
+Allow to cool for a couple of minutes before serving.

 💡 Tips and Variations